Six reasons to study Climate Sciences in Bern

 - You are trained to be rooted in one specific field, but also to think outside the box.

 - You interact in an open-minded, international environment.

 - The supervising committee of your master thesis project may be a team of professors from two or more institutes.

-- Switzerland hosts international organizations such as the United Nations, which presents opportunities for our climate science students
+- Switzerland hosts international organizations such as the United Nations, which presents opportunities for our students

 The curriculum MSc Climate Sciences offers a choice of 52 ECTS as elective courses.
 These range from social sciences to economics to natural sciences and provide a great opportunity to tailor your personal profile.
 You are explicitely asked to complement and deepen your knowledge with high-quality coursework in and outside your current field of competence.